Transparent Replication Using Metaprogramming in Cyan

-The prototypes of type {\it Action} represent the actions (transitions) responsible for deterministically changing replicated values of prototype \srcstyle{Info}.
-They are serializable and have the method \srcstyle{executeOn} that defines the methods to be called to effectively perform the transition and change the state of the replicated objects.
-Figure~\ref{fig:TreplicaAction} shows the prototype \srcstyle{UpdateAction}, which implements a transition that performs calls to the methods \srcstyle{setNumber} and \srcstyle{setText}.
-When an object of prototype \srcstyle{UpdateAction} is passed to Treplica, it sends a copy of this object to the other replicas, properly ordered, and all of them call the method \srcstyle{executeOn}, passing a local copy of the object \srcstyle{Info} as a parameter.
-Therefore, all the copies will end up with objects \srcstyle{Info} with the same values.
+The actual firing of a transition is implemented by Treplica.
+When the application wants to change its state, it creates an appropriate action object and passes it to Treplica in a \srcstyle{execute:} message sent to an object of prototype \srcstyle{Treplica}.
+The framework then sends a copy of this object to the other replicas, properly ordered, and all of them send the message \srcstyle{executeOn:} to the received object, passing a local copy of the context as the parameter.
+Therefore, all the copies will end up with contexts with the same values.

-After the actions are created Treplica must be initialized, that is usually done in a method called \srcstyle{run} in a prototype \srcstyle{Program}.
-To perform a replicated operation the method \srcstyle{execute} of prototype \srcstyle{Treplica} must be called, which receives an \srcstyle{UpdateAction} object of Figure~\ref{fig:TreplicaAction} and calls its \srcstyle{executeOn} method.
-Method \srcstyle{execute} applies the changes to the local application instance and forwards the action to the others replicas to be updated.
-Figure~\ref{fig:TreplicaMain} shows how a Treplica state machine is declared and initialized in each replica.
+For this to work, no changes to the context can happen without being represented as actions and the actions passed to Treplica for execution.
+The application places its state under care of the framework during the application initialization, when a \srcstyle{Treplica} object is instantiated.
+In Cyan, that is usually done in a method called \srcstyle{run:} in a prototype called \srcstyle{Program}.\footnote{This is the default that can be changed in the \textit{project file}, a file that declares the packages and other configurations of a program.} Figure~\ref{fig:TreplicaMain} shows how a Treplica object is declared and initialized in each replica.